-1. The Three-step Test should be inserted in all provisions setting out exceptions & limitations, or, alternatively a separate, covering section should contain the Test.

-2. There should be no deviation from the exact wording in the Berne Convention, which permits '...the reproduction of such works in certain special cases, provided that such reproduction does not conflict with a normal exploitation of the work and does not unreasonably prejudice the legitimate interests of the author.' (https://www.law.cornell.edu/treaties/berne/9.html)
+- 1. The Three-step Test should be inserted in all provisions setting out exceptions and limitations.
+Alternatively, a separate, covering section should contain the verbatim Three-step Test. - 2.
+The exact Berne wording must be used.
+This should be done verbatim as per Article 9(2) of the Berne Convention, permitting '...the reproduction of such works in certain special cases, provided that such reproduction does not conflict with a normal exploitation of the work and does not unreasonably prejudice the legitimate interests of the author'.